FamosoMocoso/pwnagotchi_custom_ui/README.md

 cp base.py /usr/local/lib/python3.7/pwnagotchi/ui/hw
 cp waveshare3.py /usr/local/lib/python3.7/pwnagotchi/ui/hw
 ```
-**Please note:** If you are using another Display you need to exchange 'waveshare3.py' and put your modifications into the corresponding display file in that directory
+**Please note:** If you are using another Display you need to exchange `waveshare3.py` and put your modifications into the corresponding display file in that directory

 ## Bonus
-Some costum faces in 'custom-faces_config.toml'
+Some costum faces in `custom-faces_config.toml`.